gatherhub/itemstore/README.md

 # itemstore
 A composite array data structure to store items (number, string, object, etc.) and additional properties.

+(as a practice and example of publishing NPM module and writing test module)

 ## Installation

 ```shell